 # Working with SOQL in Salesforce

 Salesforce Object Query Language (SOQL) is used to search your Salesforce data for specific records.
 SOQL is similar to the SELECT statement in the widely used Structured Query Language (SQL) but is designed specifically for Salesforce data.

-In a Workato recipe, the scheduled object query trigger will run SOQL queries with the following basic syntax: SELECT (list of fields) FROM (an object) WHERE (filter statements/sorting).
+The basic syntax of a SOQL query is as follows: SELECT (list of fields) FROM (an object) WHERE (filter statements/sorting).

-For a list of standard fields for major Salesforce objects, see: Salesforce Fields Reference.
+For a list of standard fields for major Salesforce objects, see: Salesforce Fields Reference (opens new window).

 # Inputting SOQL WHERE Conditions (Syntax):